pinobatch/pently/docs/usage.md

   Sunsoft 5B, Namco 163, and Konami VRC6 and VRC7.
 This is a
-  low priority for two reasons: the NES sold in English-speaking regions did not support expansion synths without modification, and no expansion synth has a CPLD replica as of 2016.
+  low priority for two reasons: the NES sold in English-speaking regions did not support expansion synths without modification, and none of the six expansion synths defined in NSF has a CPLD or MCU replica as of 2017.
 * Envelopes have no release phase; a note-off kills the note abruptly.
 * No error checking for obscure combinations that cause undefined